apache/druid/.github/pull_request_template.md

 discussion.
 If something hasn't changed since the original discussion, you can omit a detailed discussion of those aspects of the design here, perhaps apart from brief mentioning for the sake of readability of this PR description.

-This section may be omitted for really simple and small patches.
-However, any patch that adds a new production class almost certainly shouldn't omit this section.
+Some of the aspects mentioned above may be omitted for simple and small changes.

 <hr>